adnan1605/claim-manager/README.md

-# Claims-Management-System
+# claim-manager

-This application is related to claim management system. where user can claim their policy to get benefits. and user can also check  their claim status.
+This Project is made to understand the concept of full stack development.Claim-manager is a transaction-enabled system of record that an adjuster or claims handler  uses to: Gather and process information regarding the underlying policy and coverages, the claim, and the claimant.
+Evaluate and analyse the circumstances of the claim.Claimant can check the status of their claim and check the bill payment history.

-Technology used :
+Technology used : Microservices,git,Rest Api,Maven.
-Backend -spring boot , Microservices,postman.
+Backend - Spring Boot
-Database - Mysql workbench.
+Database - Mysql
-Frontend - React js.
+Frontend - html,CSS,JavaScript,React js.
-Tools - spring tool Suite ,vs Code
+Tools - intellij ,Vs Code , Postman,git bash
+1. it is more secure using Spring Security.
+2. New Spring security6 is added.
+3. authentication and authorization done through  jwt tokens.
+4. user Password is secured through encoders .
+5. outh2.0 is added for jwt token.
+6. frontend part is updated and more smooth .
+7. ACID property is  maintained using Transactional